Who are we? We are our stories.

 I am losing the race with my aging body.

-As my eyesight continues to decline I am still trying to improve my photography skills.
+As my eyesight continues to decline I am still working on my photography.
 A blind amateur photographer?
 Oh, what the hell.

 Facebook is fine, but posting there is ephemeral, here today, gone tomorrow.
 This posting is for that handful of pre-Facebook folks who periodically monitor this blog, but probably more for myself as a milestone marker.